Prisma Access

 damaging.

-Remote Browser Isolation (RBI) creates a no-code
+Remote Browser Isolation (RBI) creates a safe isolation

-users accessing websites without compromising on security.
+accessing websites without compromising on security.

 Service Connection Identity Redistribution Management